 Devices with Broadcom connectivity have the potential to revolutionize health care, paving the way for enhanced preventative care and better monitoring of patients who require regular treatment.
 Imagine if a wireless blood pressure monitor or insulin tracker enabled patients to self-test and wirelessly send the results to their doctors, who would get an alert if those readings were unusually high.

-Likewise, Broadcom’s BLE technology could be used in hospitals, medical clinics and homes to monitor and control treatments, sterilization systems and other medical devices.
-BLE is a simplified implementation of the Bluetooth standard targeted for sensors and other single function applications.
-Battery-operated BLE sensors can track a person’s heart rate and use a smartphone connection to report back to a care provider to manage medication or fitness regimes.
+Likewise, Broadcom’s Bluetooth Low Energy technology could be used in hospitals, medical clinics and homes to monitor and control treatments, sterilization systems and other medical devices.
+Bluetooth Low Energy is a simplified implementation of the Bluetooth standard targeted for sensors and other single function applications.
+Battery-operated Bluetooth Low Energy sensors can track a person’s heart rate and use a smartphone connection to report back to a care provider to manage medication or fitness regimes.

 Everyday, Broadcom is innovating with these concepts – and more – in mind.
 The Internet of tomorrow will thrive off of robust networks and devices, all of which rely on robust components that are engineered and developed by innovative companies like Broadcom.

 - GigaOM: Why We Need a Standard for the Internet of Things

 - EE Times: The Intangible Assets of the Internet of Things